gregsaun/BearExxa-V2/doc/design_goals.md

 We placed the nozzle fan blower in vertical to maximise the lifespan of its bearings, to not get warmer air when the extruder is close to the bed and, once again, to avoid getting strings in the fan blades.

-Unlike the Original Prusa MK3S extruder, the filament path is in one piece to avoid a potential misalignment during assembly that would affect its smoothness.
-It is also shorter than MK3S extruder.
+Unlike the Original Prusa MK3S and MK3S+ extruder, the filament path is in one piece to avoid a potential misalignment during assembly that would affect its smoothness.
+It's also shorter than the original Prusa extruder.

 ![BearExxa V2 unibody filament path](../extra/images/unibody_filament_path.jpg)

 Every printed parts and features have been tested carefully.
 When rigidity or brittleness could be affected we made internal reinforcements within the infill to reduce any risks.

 We also make sure that no special adjustments or tools are required during the assembly and maintenance.
-With the final release, we will provide detailed assembly guide, as we always do, to avoid any potential assembly issues.
+With the final release we will provide detailed assembly guide, as we always do, to avoid any potential assembly issues.

 ### Weight, rigidity and speed

 Despite a larger motor than what's commonly used these days, a lot of work have been implemented to make the extruder as light as possible, even lighter than some extruders widely used in the community!
 Let's dive into how we achieved this.

-First it's important to remember that a bed slinger printer doesn't have to carry the weight of the gantry like on a CoreXY machine, which means the mass in motion is lighter than we could first think.
-However, obviously, the bed is heavy and will be the bottleneck.
+First, it's important to remember that a bed slinger printer doesn't have to carry the weight of the gantry like on a CoreXY machine, which means the mass in motion is lighter than we could first think.
+However, obviously, the bed is heavier and will be the bottleneck.

-On our design, we reduced the weight by using a light and small hotend (including the fan), using a single stage spur gears instead of heavier planetary gears, lowering the number of screws, using small hobb gears, carefully selecting the hardware, not adding extra useless features and designing a compact body.
+On our design, we reduced the weight by using a light and small hotend (including the fan), using a single stage spur gears instead of a heavier planetary gearbox, lowering the number of screws, using small hobb gears, carefully selecting the hardware, not adding extra useless features and designing a compact body.

 ![E3D Revo Micro and its fan](../extra/images/e3d_revo_micro.jpg)

 As you can see we took care of every weight reduction that matters but we didn't stop there.
-The X axis is stiffer thanks to several design details: we use clamps on the Z axis bearings, X motor is closer to the Z axis, the belt tensioner is stiff and we optimized how deep the smooth rods are inserted in the X ends.
+The X axis is stiffer thanks to several design startegies: we use clamps on the Z axis bearings, X motor is closer to the Z axis, the belt tensioner is stiff and we optimized how deep the smooth rods are inserted in the X ends.

 ### Custom extruder motor